 Related: Get everything you need to know about building brand awareness through video, in our Guide To Corporate Marketing Video Production.

 What are the steps to Viral Video then?

-So what should you include in your campaign to help it with your audience?
-Having understood the psychology or your audience there are a number of factors that are worth considering to give your campaign the best chance of runaway success:
+So what should you include in your campaign to help it gain traction with your audience?
+Once you've understood your audience's psychology, there are a number of factors that are worth considering to give your campaign the best chance of runaway success:

 Dollar Shave Club

 One of the most famous and successful online promos of all time was the “Our Blades are F***ing Great” spot produced by Dollar Shave Club.
 The video features the founder and CEO walking through the company warehouse delivering an informative and hilarious piece to camera.
 Launched in March 2012, the video inspired over 12,000 orders on that first day alone and drove the successful launch of the company.
 Dollar Shave Club was acquired by Unilever for $1 billion just four years later.

 This is a brilliant example of the power of product branding video in the Internet age.
 It was viral in the true sense of the world, and, at the time of writing, it has nearly 26 million views.
 Its budget of $4,500 is often touted as a reason for businesses to be extremely cost conscious in the video they produce.
 It’s not quite as simple as this, though.
 Michael Dubin, the founder, CEO and star of the video had spent years working in the marketing industry, and even had some acting and improv comedy experience.
 It’s estimated that to create a similar film, without this background or these skills, a company would need to spend around $40K.
 This is still a comparatively small amount next to the revenue and valuation it was able to drive.

 From the outset, Dubin used his branding experience to make all of Dollar Shave Club’s products and marketing the perfect match for its target market.
 The ‘Blades’ video and the variety of other similarly themed content that it has shared over the years, sets the tone for a brand that people want to be a part of.